Haylea Cooney is thriving on the opportunity to forge her own football career.

 Such an injury is often regarded as one of the most serious that an athlete can sustain; the amount of time and effort needed to fully recover from an ACL rupture means that it has regularly kept footballers on the sidelines for up to 12 months.

-The AFL earlier this year had engaged with La Trobe University into conducting an ACL injury prevention program, following the beginning of the 2018 AFLW season, when four separate ACL injuries occurred within the first two weeks of the season.
+The AFL earlier this year cooperated with La Trobe University on an ACL injury prevention program, after the beginning of the 2018 AFLW season, when four separate ACL injuries occurred within the first two weeks.

 Spotswood co-captain Haylea Cooney, however, isn’t convinced that the correlation is as obvious as it may seem.